 1. Guaranteed approval

-A legitimate company will not offer guaranteed approval without reviewing your documents or verifying your credit score.
+A legitimate company will not offer guaranteed approval without reviewing your documents, inquiring about the type of loan you need or verifying your credit score.
 If a company offers guaranteed approval, it’s a major red flag.

 2. Unsolicited offers

 Lenders will sometimes send unsolicited offers by mail to those who have previously applied for loans.
 Some scammers will try to take advantage of this strategy, hoping that you’ll confuse their offer with one for a legitimate lender.
 Don’t trust any mail, email or phone calls if you haven’t actively expressed interest in a loan.